KaitoCross/timestamp-mod-postfixfilter/README.md

 You need to be running dmail-connect at all times to make this filter program work properly.
 It uses the time offset provided by dmail-connect to change the timestamps (by subtracting the amount of hours given)
 It communicates using the Future Gadget Protocol messages.

 Configure your postfix server like outlined on http://www.postfix.org/FILTER_README.html#simple_filter using the emailfilter.sh script provided here.
 Turn on the filter for emails arriving via smtp, smtps and submission.
+Please edit the path to dmail-filter mentioned in emailfilter.sh according to your storage location!

 FGP – Future Gadget Protocol
 REQTO : request current time offset